alttch/pulr/README.md

 ## How does it work

 One Pulr process pulls one piece of the hardware equipment.
-The goal is to pull and process the data as fast as possible but die as soon as any errors occur.
+The goal is to pull and process the data as fast as possible, but die as soon as any errors occur.
 Pulr is built to be started by supervisor, which collects the data from it and restarts the process on crashes.